marcuswhybrow/ray-peat-rodeo/internal/blog/assets/2024-04-17-announcing-ray-peat-rodeo.md

 This is the essential nurturing marriage: human readable, non proprietory, portable, plain text, markdown files that will survive _forever_; partnered with custom code that automatically derives a website from those simple files, enabling higher-order features.

 I see Ray Peat Rodeo as something that _needs_ to exist, and for free, just like Ray spoke for free.
-Equally, everyone has bills, and I have ideas for optional paid extra for those who wish to support this kind of thing: maybe a nice PDF or eBook containing the whole thing for offline reading, something tangential like that.
+Equally, everyone has bills, and I have ideas for optional paid extras for those who wish to support this kind of thing: maybe a nice PDF or eBook containing the whole thing for offline reading, something tangential like that.

-My main focus is getting as many interviews into the system as possible, to that end I'm using artificial intelligence to quickly get a large quantity of low-quality transcription, with a view to improving them over time.
+My main focus is getting as many interviews into the system as possible, to that end I'm using artificial intelligence to quickly get a large quantity of low-quality transcriptions, with a view to improving them over time.

 Thanks for your interest in the project, you can [support me on GitHub Sponsors](https://github.com/sponsors/marcuswhybrow).